Dongying: Transportation

 A new bus station (东营市汽车总站 (Dōngyíng Shì qìchē Zǒng Zhàn)) was built between the east and west sides of the city, on Huanghe Road (黄河路 (Huánghé Lù)).
 Connections to Beijing, Qingdao and Jinan, among many other cities are available on a daily basis.

 Education

 Dongying is home to one major university, the China University of Petroleum, as well as several colleges and technical schools.

 There are also many top high schools located in Dongying, one of those is Shengli Oilfield No.1 Middle School.
 Founded in 1965, rated as the most successful middle and high schools in China in a research hold by Beijing University in 2014, it is the first provincial standardized school in Shandong Province.
 There are 114 classes in the school with more than 5,300 students.

+Incidents

-Explosion
+2015 Dongying Explosion

-There was an explosion that occurred at a chemical factory starting on Monday, 31 August 2015.
+On 31 August 2015, an explosion occurred at a chemical plant in Dongying.
 Thirteen people died and several were detained by authorities.
+According to Dongying municipal party media reports, the accident occurred at Binyuan Chemical Company in Diaokou Township, Lijin County.
+An explosion occurred late at night on Monday (August 31), and the flames were extinguished in the early morning of Tuesday (September 1).

+According to a report released by a state-run news website, the accident resulted in one death, and the relevant company leaders have been brought under control.